The 81 Collection

 Problem

 We built companies in un-sexy industries, and it was lonely when we started.
-Most early stage investors said our industries were too capital intensive, low margin, or difficult to scale.
+Most venture capitalists said our industries were too capital intensive, low margin, or difficult to scale.
 We were outsiders.

 Now, we can look back at the $60 billion of value created and the 30,000 employees whose financial trajectories we altered.
-The very qualities that made our businesses unattractive at seed stage are now our greatest strengths.
+The very qualities that made our businesses unattractive early are now our greatest strengths.

-Our physical assets serve as a barrier to entry, our high-quality revenue inextricably ties to our customer’s daily needs, and our loyal employees who once made $20 per hour now make $100K per year.
-We even had this thing called cash flow.
+Our entrenched assets serve as a barrier to entry, our higher-quality revenue inextricably ties to our customer’s daily needs, and our loyal employees who once made $20 per hour now make $100K per year.
 We chose the harder path, built the right kind of businesses, and improved America.

-A decade later, not much has changed in early-stage financing.
-In fact, the situation has worsened.
+Decades later, not much has changed in early-stage financing.

 Solution